tadast/lrug.github.io/README.md

  * contribute positively and constructively to discussions (online or in-person)

 On the mailing list, we want to maintain a high signal-to-noise ratio, so please:
- * Lead by example - If a discussion is devolving into snark and name-calling, either let it die or raise the tone.
+ * lead by example — if a discussion is devolving into snark and name-calling, either let it die or raise the tone
- * Keep standards high - If someone acts disrespectfully, make that crystal clear to them.
+ * keep standards high — if someone acts disrespectfully, make that crystal clear to them

 ### Incident Handling